is an author, lecturer and consultant on fundraising, marketing and communications

 ‘Tales are related in a fabulously human way with wit, honesty and a touch of sarcasm, as if by a friendly uncle chatting with those with whom he’s at most ease.’

-From the many reviews of Ken’s books that you’ll find here.
+From one of many reviews of The Field by the River, which you’ll find here.

 The Inchnacardoch Lodge Hotel, Loch Ness, where Revolutionise